naveen-dwivedi-7/naveen-dwivedi-7/README.md

 from  Galgotias College of engineering and Technology, Greater Noida.
 I love to do problems solving using programming in platform like codechef , leetcode etc .and I am learning and Interested in cutting Edge Technologies - ML, IOT .

-Skills: Problem Solving , C++ , DSA, Python , ,IOT ,Data Analytics
+Skills: Problem Solving , C++ , DSA, Python , JAVA ,IOT ,Data Analytics, Flutter, Dart, Full Stack Development, Server

 - 🔭 I’m currently working on Problems solving optimization
 - 🌱 I’m currently learning New Technologies